priyansh19/Disk_Based_Processing_MapReduce/README.md

   ## 7. [WordCount Using Combiner Class](https://github.com/priyansh19/Disk_Based_Processing_MapReduce/tree/master/WordCountUsingCombinerClass) :
   A new Class is added in Driver code of the program making execution fast :innocent:
+  Combiner class gets executed just after mapping phase and aggregates the data to help reducer in faster execution.

 # :rainbow: Commands to trigger MapReduce programs: